 Note: Herod doubled the size of the Temple Mount and surrounded it by a high wall with massive gates.
 The Temple was raised, enlarged, and faced with beautiful white stone.
 Its courtyards served as a gathering place and its shaded porticoes sheltered merchants and money changers.
 Jesus’ confrontation with the money changers, and with the Adulterous Woman, happened against the backdrop of a brand new building.
 Jerusalem, scene of Jesus’ trial and death

-Mary at the Crucifixion
+Mary & other women at the Crucifixion

 All four accounts of the crucifixion and death of Jesus say that women were at the scene, and Mary Magdalene was prominent among these women.
 She had been close to Jesus during his life.
 She stayed close to him as he faced death.